-What Does a Differentiated Classroom Look Like?
-Show slide: Essential Question 3.
-Slide Essential Question #3 Essential Question 3 What does a differentiated classroom look like?
-What Does Differentiation Look Like?: True/False Quiz True/False Quiz.
-Slide A True/False Quiz: True/False Quiz Directions: Mark TRUE or FALSE.
-Compare your answers.
-If disagree, discuss to reach consensus.
-Share with the whole group. > To introduce this section, we're going to take a brief True/False Quiz.
-True/False Quiz > You will find this quiz in the Participant's Guide and in PG page 50 the back of this guide.
-FG page 67 > Review the answers with your group, and then discuss them as a whole group.
+- > To introduce this section, we're going to take a brief True/False Quiz. - You will find this quiz in the Participant's Guide and in the back of this guide. - Review the answers with your group, and then discuss them as a whole group.

 You have 10-12 minutes for this activity and then we will compare our answers.

 Allow for discussion concerning their results.

-Show slide.
-Slide Traditional vs. Differentiated Comparison Chart Traditional vs. Differentiated Read the characteristics Prepare to share in a whole group discussion concerning the similarities and differences of the two.
-PG page 51 FG page 68 In the back of your guide, you will find a chart that compares a traditional classroom to a differentiated classroom.
+Slide Traditional vs. Differentiated Comparison Chart

+Traditional vs. Differentiated

+- · Read the characteristics - Prepare to share in a whole group discussion concerning the similarities and differences of the two.

+PG page 47 FG page 70 In the back of your guide, you will find a chart that compares a traditional classroom to a differentiated classroom.
 Please turn to that chart.
 Take a few minutes to read over it individually and prepare for a whole group discussion.

-What conclusions might we draw from these similarities and differences?
-Responses will differ, but expect such things as: Teachers will have to be able to adapt.
-Teachers will have to be much better prepared.
-Teachers will have to be more flexible.
-The day of the teacher being front and center in the classroom are over.
-Teachers can no longer assume one size fits all.
+- What conclusions might we draw from these similarities and differences? - Responses will differ, but expect such things as: - Teachers will have to be able to adapt. - Teachers will have to be much better prepared. - Teachers will have to be more flexible. - The day of the teacher being front and center in the classroom are over. - Teachers can no longer assume one size fits all.

 Now that we have worked all day on understanding the what, why, and how of differentiated instruction, we are ready to actually experience it.

-Distribute the On your tables are cards that have descriptions of Grade 8 students.
-We will become a diverse classroom in need of student profile differentiated instruction.
-Take the role of one student cards. within the classroom for the following task.
+Each participant should have one student profile card.
+FG page 72 On your tables are cards that have descriptions of Grade 8 students.
+We will become a diverse classroom in need of differentiated instruction.
+Take the role of one student within the classroom for the following task.
 Remain in your small 'diverse' group.

-Slide: Grade 5 Unit 2 Bargain Shopping Grade 5 Unit 2 Culminating Task "Bargain Shopping" \Adapted from A Collection of Performance Tasks and Rubrics: Upper Elementary School Mathematics by C. Danielson.
+Slide: "Cholesterol" Task